-Patients may access the Pfizer PAP, information regarding other financial assistance options (including ICPAPs), and a variety of patient support programs by contacting either Pfizer RxPathways or a Hub.
+Patients may access the Pfizer PAP, information regarding other financial assistance options (which may include ICPAPs), and a variety of patient support programs by contacting either Pfizer RxPathways or a Hub.
 Information regarding Pfizer's policies related to Hubs and Pfizer RxPathways is described in this Chapter.